Monsters of the Stacks: Bigfoot and Beyond

-October's New York State Library exhibit explores this mysterious phenomenon from a wide range of perspectives.
+October's New York State Library exhibit explored this mysterious phenomenon from a wide range of perspectives.
 It also includes books about the Loch Ness Monster (and other lake and river leviathans), general works on cryptozoology, and spooky stories from around the state in honor of Halloween.
-In addition, it features The Wilderness Hunter by Theodore Roosevelt, which contains an astonishing account of a fateful Sasquatch encounter in Idaho around 1890; and three books by NYSL employee Bruce Hallenbeck, who will be speaking about Bigfoot and signing copies of his latest work, Monsters of New York, in the Museum's Huxley Theater on Saturday, October 12, at 2:00 P.M.
-(See October Programs)
+In addition, it features The Wilderness Hunter by Theodore Roosevelt, which contains an astonishing account of a fateful Sasquatch encounter in Idaho around 1890; and three books by NYSL employee Bruce Hallenbeck, who spoke about Bigfoot and his latest work, Monsters of New York, in the Museum's Huxley Theater on Saturday, October 12, 2013.

 Display Case 1: I Saw Bigfoot

 Encounters with Bigfoot in the United States are numerous, widespread, and of very long standing.
 These books describe such encounters in fascinating detail and gamely attempt to answer the age-old question: "What the heck was that?!"

 - Bigfoot: the Yeti and Sasquatch in Myth and Reality, by John Napier, 1975

 - The Search for Big Foot: Monster, Myth or Man?, by Peter Byrne; foreword by Robert Rines, 1975

 - The Transformation of Bigfoot: Maleness, Power, and Belief Among the Chipewyan, by Henry S. Sharp, 1988

 - Mysterious Creatures: a Guide to Cryptozoology, by George M. Eberhart, vol. 1, 2002